64kramsystem/personal_notes/bash.md

 -z string                 string is empty
 -n string                 string is not empty

--v var_no_dollar          for scalars: test if variable has been declared; WATCH OUT: don't prefix the dollar!
+-v var_no_dollar          for scalars: test if variable has been declared; WATCH OUT: don't prefix with the dollar!

 -e <filename>             file/directory/symlink exists; symlink is followed before checking!
 -f <filename>             file exists